oscar-wos/RLogger/README.md

     // Will output to files & console
     // CounterStrikeSharp - BasePlugin.Logger
     _logger = new Logger(logPath, logger: Logger);

     // Changes how often in ms to update DateTime timestamp _logger = new Logger(logPath, accuracy: 1);
+}

+ // SwiftlyS2
+public override void Load(bool hotReload)
+{
+    string logPath = Path.Join(Core.GameDirectory, "logs", "MyPlugin");

+    // Will only output to files
+    _logger = new Logger(logPath);

+    // Will output to files & console
+    // SwiftlyS2 - Core.Logger
+    _logger = new Logger(logPath, logger: Core.Logger);

+    // Changes how often in ms to update DateTime timestamp _logger = new Logger(logPath, accuracy: 1);